 Edward J. Waitzer, Chair

-Edward Waitzer has a strong affiliation with York University where he is a professor and has held the title of the Jarislowsky Dimma Mooney Chair in Corporate Governance since its 2007 inception.
-He is also a director of the Hennick Centre for Business and Law at Osgoode Hall Law School and the Schulich School of Business, York University.
+Edward Waitzer has a strong affiliation with York University where he is a professor and Jarislowsky Dimma Mooney Chair in Corporate Governance at Osgoode Hall Law School and the Schulich School of Business, a title he has held since its inception in 2007.
+He is also Director of the Hennick Centre for Business and Law.

-He served as chair of Stikeman Elliott LLP from 1999 to 2006.
-Today, a senior partner at the firm, his practice focuses on complex business transactions and a wide range of public policy and governance matters.
+Edward served as Chair of Stikeman Elliott LLP from 1999 to 2006 and remains a senior partner at the firm.
+His practice focuses on complex business transactions and a wide range of public policy and governance matters.

 • Back to Top